 The Manitoba Conservation Data Centre (MBCDC) maintains a list of wildlife and invertebrate species of conservation concern in the province.
-Appendix C, Table C1 lists species of conservation concern in the Lake Manitoba Plain Ecoregion which encompasses the Site.
-Species listed by The Endangered Species Act of Manitoba (MBESA), Species at Risk Act (SARA) and the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) are also included in Appendix C, Table C2.
+Appendix D, Table D1 lists species of conservation concern in the Lake Manitoba Plain Ecoregion which encompasses the Site.
+Species listed by The Endangered Species Act of Manitoba (MBESA), Species at Risk Act (SARA) and the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) are also included in Appendix D, Table D2.

-As a result of the proposed site being located in an existing heavy manufacturing use area the potential to encounter wildlife, terrestrial invertebrates, amphibians and reptile species of concern in the project area is low.
-The proposed project will not impact the adjacent ditches and low-lying areas and therefore the effect to invertebrates, amphibians and reptiles is negligible.
+As a result of the proposed site being located in an existing industrial use area and currently developed, the potential to encounter wildlife, terrestrial invertebrates, amphibians and reptile species of concern in the project area is low.
+The proposed project will not impact the adjacent ditches and low-lying areas and therefore the effect to invertebrates, amphibians and reptiles potentially found in these areas is negligible.

-There are no wildlife management areas or ecologically significant areas within two (2) km of the proposed site.
+There are no wildlife management areas or ecologically significant areas within 2 km of the proposed site.

-3.1.8 Aquatic Species and Habitat
+3.1.9 Aquatic Species and Habitat

-There are no major waterbodies located at the proposed site.
-The nearest waterbodies, Lake Devonian and Muir Lake near the Fort Whyte Alive Centre, are located approximately 1.8 km southeast of the Site.
-The project site will not affect these surface water bodies or aquatic species within these waterbodies.
+There are no major water bodies located at the proposed site.
+The nearest water body, Omands Creek, is located approximately 350 m southwest of the Site.
+The project site will not affect this surface water body or aquatic species within this water body.